Joep Lange: Death

 Lange and his partner Jacqueline van Tongeren were passengers on Malaysia Airlines Flight 17, which was shot down near Hrabove, Ukraine, on 17 July 2014.
 He was en route to Melbourne to attend the 20th International AIDS Conference, starting on 20 July.
 His death was mourned by his peers, with the IAS stating that they had "truly lost a giant", while conference delegates interviewed by the media were described as being in "total shock".

 Legacy

 On 15 July 2015, the Joep Lange Institute and the Joep Lange Chair and Fellows program was announced.
 The institute is meant to continue the unique combination of scientific research, pragmatism and action that characterised Joep Lange.
-The first funding, consisting of $20 million from private sources in the United States, has been confirmed.
-The Dutch Ministry of Foreign Affairs will support the Joep Lange Chair.
-To mark the announcement of the institute, former US President Bill Clinton has shared a video message in which he honours Joep Lange's work and emphasises the importance of carrying forward his legacy.
-Operations will start in late 2015.
+The first funding, consisting of $20 million from private sources in the United States, was confirmed.
+The Dutch Ministry of Foreign Affairs supports the Joep Lange Chair.
+To mark the announcement of the institute, former US President Bill Clinton shared a video message in which he honours Joep Lange's work and emphasises the importance of carrying forward his legacy.
+Operations started in late 2015.